gh-bako/bako.scripts/README.md

 # bako.scripts
 roblox scripts i wrote for fun (and usually out of boredom)
 ---
-Voice Control, but you use spacebar instead of jumping
+Voice Control, but you use spacebar instead of jumping with your voice

 loadstring:
 ```lua